29-Year-Old Catcher – Toronto Blue Jays

 Ryan Lavarnway Contract Information:

-Signed a minor league contract with the Braves in November 2015.
+Signed a minor league deal with the Blue Jays in May of 2016.

 To instantly reveal our fantasy analysis of every player – including Ryan Lavarnway – simply subscribe now.